– 2 volumes, full-text, searchable CD

 The book offers practical, step-by-step guidance to handling every phase of a drinking driving trial.
 Discover thorough analyses of all the chemical and field sobriety tests in use.

 Defending Drinking Drivers explores in detail all current testing procedures, shows you how to turn them into “understandable science” for the judge or jury and, most importantly, outlines the weaknesses of each method.
 You will find the tools to attack the validity of the tests’ underlying scientific assumptions, effectively move for the dismissal of chemical test results and challenge field sobriety tests.

 Defending Drinking Drivers is filled with thought-provoking sample cross-examinations of arresting officers, machine operators and expert witnesses.
 You will also find practice tips, strategies and current case law to help you demystify the scientific procedures used in testing and weaken the prosecution’s case.

 This comprehensive resource will guide you in deciding whether an expert is essential, selecting an expert and using your expert to the full extent.
 You will also discover tips on turning the prosecution’s expert into a defense witness.

 Critical Trial Preparation Tactics

 To challenge probable cause, keep the prosecution’s evidence out or file effective motions, you must have a well-prepared case.
 From the initial client contact to sentencing, Defending Drinking Drivers will guide you through every phase of the case to help ensure that no stone is left unturned.

 This 2-volume set is filled with the tactics, motions, case law and sample examinations you need to help your client prevail.
 Particular attention is given to analyzing specific testing methods and handling expert witnesses.
-Includes forms CD-ROM, which will expedite your DWI case preparation by putting more than 50 easy-to-use forms from the book at your fingertips.
+Includes Digital Access to forms, which will expedite your DWI case preparation by putting more than 50 easy-to-use forms from the book at your fingertips.

 Chapter 1: The Offense